 - Santa Claus

-If you step back and delve deep into the traditions, they don’t seem to make sense combined together.
+When you look at the celebrations, they don’t make sense combined together.
 At first.
 But when you look deeper, they have the same basic root: a celebration of life and light.

 Let’s begin with the yuletide.
-This is a pagan festival originating in Germany and Scandinavia that celebrated midwinter and winter solstice.
+This is a pagan festival originating in Germany and Scandinavia celebrating midwinter and winter solstice.
 Heathens celebrated this, you guys, heathens!
-The yuletide honored the sun and the lengthening of days that starts on winter solstice; it was a celebration of birth and the end of darkness.
+The yuletide honored the sun and the lengthening of days that starts on winter solstice.
+It was a celebration of birth and the end of darkness.

-The yuletide was celebrated for varying amounts of time between November and January, centered around the winter solstice, December 21.
-There was a lot of ale drinking, sacrificing of animals, smearing of blood on walls/people, and supernatural activity.
+The yuletide was celebrated between November and January, centering around the winter solstice on December 21.
+There was lots of ale drinking, sacrificing of animals, smearing of blood on walls/people, and supernatural activity.
 There was also a focus on, uh how do I say this, female fertility, so…

 During the yuletide, people brought evergreen trees indoors and hung evergreen boughs to remind them of the life that would grow when winter ended — the origin of our Christmas trees and wreaths.

-The Norse god Odin was honored, who author Margaret Baker, described as: “the old blue-hooded, cloaked, white-bearded Giftbringer of the north, who rode the midwinter sky on his eight-footed steed Sleipnir, visiting his people with gifts.” — remind you of anyone else?
+The Norse god Odin was honored, who Margaret Baker, described as: “the old blue-hooded, cloaked, white-bearded Giftbringer of the north, who rode the midwinter sky on his eight-footed steed Sleipnir, visiting his people with gifts.”
+Remind you of anyone else?

-This is also where we get mistletoe, caroling, and eating ham.
-These are all pagan traditions that have been assimilated into Christmas and I was surprised to learn how many yule traditions we celebrate without realizing their origin.
-The yuletide/winter solstice was a hugely important celebration across many cultures long before little baby Jesus.
+The yuletide/winter solstice was hugely important across many cultures long before little baby Jesus.
 Grocery stores and radiant floor heating didn’t exist.
-Fireplaces weren’t just fun, crackle ‘n pop, winter accessories; winters were hard.
-Celebrating the return of the sun was a significant moment and something that was revered globally by our non-equatorial ancestors.
+Fireplaces weren’t just fun, crackle ‘n pop, winter accessories — winters were hard.
+The return of the sun was a significant moment and revered globally by our non-equatorial ancestors for survival reasons.

-Right off I was surprised to learn that (1) Christians didn’t always celebrate Christmas, and (2) there is no mention of December 25th anywhere in the Bible.
-No one actually knows the date of Jesus’ birth, although some religious historians believe there is evidence for him being born at other times of the year.
+I was surprised to learn that (1) Christians didn’t always celebrate Christmas, and (2) there is no mention of December 25th anywhere in the Bible.
+No one knows the date of Jesus’ birth and some religious historians believe there is evidence for Him being born at other times of the year.

-In the 3rd century, Pope Julius I chose December 25th as Jesus’ birthday, most likely since pagan and winter solstice festivals were already celebrated at that time.
-By choosing the same time, church officials made it easier for people to embrace Christmas and they also assimilated many pagan traditions into Christmas to ease the transition.
+In the 3rd century, Pope Julius I chose December 25th as Jesus’ birthday, most likely because pagan and winter solstice festivals were already celebrated at that time.
+By choosing the same time, church officials made it easier for people to embrace Christmas.
+They also assimilated many pagan traditions into Christmas to ease the transition.
 For instance, they adopted the pagan tradition of evergreen trees but added a new Christian twist: they put apples in the trees to symbolize the Garden of Eden, and these apples became the ornaments we use today.

 To Be Continued in Part II…

-(Sources: I spent way too much time on Wikipedia, the History Channel website, and multitudes of religious websites for this information.
+(Sources: I spent way too much time on the History Channel website and multitudes of religious websites for this information.
 If you want backing, ask and ye shall receive.)

 Things They Forgot to Mention: